Mexican Green Salad with Jalapeño-Cilantro Dressing

 1/2 cup lightly packed cilantro (mostly leaves)

 1 small jalapeño, seeds and ribs removed, and roughly chopped

 1 tablespoon tahini (optional, for a more creamy dressing)

 Pinch of red pepper flakes (optional, for extra heat)

 First, toast the pepitas: combine the pepitas, olive oil, chili powder and a pinch of salt in a medium skillet over medium heat.
-Toast the pepitas, stirring frequently (don’t let them burn), until they are turning bold on the edges and making little popping noises, about 4 to 7 minutes.
+Toast the pepitas, stirring frequently (don’t let them burn), until they are turning golden on the edges and making little popping noises, about 4 to 7 minutes.
 Set the skillet aside to cool.

 In a large salad bowl, combine the spring mix, chopped romaine, cauliflower, cabbage, cherry tomatoes, cucumber, onion, feta cheese, and toasted pepitas.
 Gently toss, then set aside.

 To make the dressing: Combine all of the ingredients but the red pepper flakes in a blender.
 Blend until smooth.
 Taste, and add extra salt if it needs some extra oomph, and or a pinch of red pepper flakes if you’d like more heat.
 Blend again, then transfer to a small jar with a spout, for serving.